 My grown daughter and son have been going to Crow Wing Crest since they were infants.
 When they were children, they would have rioted if I'd told them they couldn't go.

-My son's e-mail address is CWCtheplacetobe, and he keeps in touch with his resort friends throughout the year.
+For years, my son's e-mail address was CWCtheplacetobe, and he keeps in touch with his resort friends throughout the year.
 Once, three generations of one family came to watch him play football when his team had a game in a suburb near their home.

 Watching the transformation of strangers into steadfast friends is Kim Bowen's favorite part of running a resort.
 She holds bingo night and a kids' scavenger hunt early in the week, so guests can get to know each other right off the bat.

 A family fishes at dusk on the Eleventh Crow Wing Lake.